Practitioner & Professional Resources

 Providing your patients with optimal care and running a successful practice are much easier with access to the right resources.
 These resources can help you to achieve these goals.

 The policies and procedures for enrolling with MSP and receiving payment for the medical services provided to patients vary from one type of practitioner to the next.
 Find resources and information related to your specific type of medical practice.

 PharmaCare is a publicly funded program that helps B.C. residents with the cost of eligible prescription drugs, certain medical supplies and specific pharmacy services.

-The BC Provincial Academic Detailing (PAD) service is a form of continuing medical education in which a health professional, usually a pharmacist, meets with physicians one-on-one to discuss selected drug therapy topics.
+The Provincial Academic Detailing (PAD) service is a form of continuing medical education in which a health professional, usually a pharmacist, meets with physicians one-on-one to discuss selected drug therapy topics.

 Health care partners may request access to online services.
 These require approval by the Ministry of Health, including the completion of an agreement for system and data use.